-One of the free Nashville things to do is to visit the weekly Nashville Farmers Market.
+One free Nashville thing to do is visit the weekly Nashville Farmers Market.

 Here you can enjoy local wares of all sorts.
-Think things like farm fresh produce, homemade pastries, artwork, and many other artisan-style products.
+Think of farm fresh produce, homemade pastries, artwork, and many other artisan-style products.

-Be sure to come with some cash to this Nashville, TN hot spot as not all of the vendors take cards.
+Be sure to come with some cash to this Nashville, TN, hot spot, as not all vendors take cards.

 20. Vanderbilt Dyer Observatory